kite-sdk/kite/kite-data/src/site/markdown/faq.md

     * is fast to serialize/deserialize.
     * is well-supported within the Hadoop ecosystem.
     * is open source under a permissive license.

+    Parquet files are also compressed, binary-encoded files for efficient column-oriented data patterns, defined by the [parquet file specification][parquet-spec].

 * Why not store data as protocol buffers?